NuevoFoundation/workshops/content/english/java-basics/activity-1.md

 ### 1. Let the Program Speak!

-Let’s try to print `Hello World` out by typing `System.out.print(“Hello World”);`
+Let’s try to print `Hello World` out by typing `System.out.print("Hello World");`

 As you might have guessed, the program prints out whatever you typed in the parenthesis.
 And, each line of code ends with `;`.

 After, add more statements to print numbers by putting numbers in the parenthesis (i.e. `System.out.print(2020)`) or a symbol by putting one symbol between 2 single quotes `'` (i.e. `System.out.print('@')`).

-<iframe height="600px" width="100%" src="https://repl.it/@WillHsu/Nuevo-Java-Basics?lite=true#1-print.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/HelloWorld?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 {{% notice tip %}}
 #### Do you notice that all the statements you typed end up printing everything in one line?